How to be less awkward

 Struggle with awkward customer or client conversations?
 There's help.

-You’re not alone in feeling anxious whenever you pronounce someone’s name wrong or pull up the wrong file when talking to a client.
-One of the best ways to deal with awkward conversations is to own them and move past them.
+You’re not alone in feeling anxious whenever you pronounce someone’s name wrong or pull up the incorrect file when talking to a client.
+Remember that it happens to everyone, and one of the best ways to deal with awkward conversations is to own it and move on.

-However, if you genuinely can’t move past those social anxieties and feelings of awkwardness when talking to clients and customers, there’s a solution for that, and it’s Ruby.
+However, if you genuinely can’t move past those social anxieties and feelings of awkwardness when talking to clients and customers, Ruby is here to help.

-Ruby’s virtual receptionists allow you to get back to the business of running your business without worrying about tanking every phone call or upsetting a client.
+Ruby’s virtual receptionists allow you to get back to the business of running your business without the stress of answering every single phone call.

 BS-NotJustAnsweringService